Brian Haley: Career

 He currently lives in New York City and has a production company, Haleywood Productions.

 He is currently doing the commentary, along with Tim Kitzrow for NFL Blitz.

 Personal life

-Haley owns the Frank Sinatra booth and several other items from Chasen's restaurant.
+Haley is married since 1988 to Marj McCoshen.
+The couple have five children.
+He owns the Frank Sinatra booth and several other items from Chasen's restaurant.
 He is active with the relief organization World Vision.